-Even if you’re in a room, minimise the app and then record something else on your phone, Clubhouse may still know about it and think you’re up to no good.
+Even if you minimise the app while you’re in a room and then record something else on your phone, Clubhouse may still know about it and think you’re up to no good.

 When you’re in a room, tap someone’s profile photo to see the first 3 lines of their profile.
 Get this right on your own profile to encourage more people to tap through to read your full profile.

 At the bottom of each room is a set of controls that varies slightly based on your role in the room: